Call

 In order to call a contract on a remote node you must have:

-3. The URL of the host remote node you want to connect to. a.
-You may also need the port number of the node.
-This isn’t always necessary when using a node hosting service.
+number of the node.
+This isn’t always necessary when using a node hosting service. - The

-4. The function name you want to call from the contract.
+name you want to call from the contract. - Any

 Run the following to call a function in a contract on a remote node: